Migration Guide Self-Hosted macOS

 Fix metadata with FolioSort

-Extract the zips and run FolioSort's Takeout Import.
+Extract the zips, open FolioSort and select Google Photos (Beta) in the sidebar.
+Point it at your Takeout folder and click Scan.
 It reads every .json sidecar, restores real timestamps and GPS coordinates into EXIF, and resolves duplicates.
 This is the critical step most guides skip.

 3